Diversity and Outreach

 Science does not operate in a vacuum, and students cannot leave their identities, background, and culture at the door when they enter a classroom.
 By using inclusive teaching strategies educators can reduce gaps in performance, foster an environment where differing perspectives can be considered, and provide students with opportunities to connect more directly with scientific processes and outcomes.

-Within my courses, I strive to create an inclusive environment with diverse viewpoints through strategies such as:
+Within my courses, I strive to create an inclusive environment through strategies such as:

 - Readings and material from diverse authors